akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 @@@ Note

-In the untyped counter part, the @unidoc[akka.actor.ActorSystem], the root actor was provided out of the box and you could spawn top-level actors from the outside of the `ActorSystem` using `actorOf`. @ref:[SpawnProtocol](#spawnprotocol) is a tool that mimics the old style of starting up actors.
+In the untyped counter part, the @apidoc[akka.actor.ActorSystem], the root actor was provided out of the box and you could spawn top-level actors from the outside of the `ActorSystem` using `actorOf`. @ref:[SpawnProtocol](#spawnprotocol) is a tool that mimics the old style of starting up actors.